Al-Shabaab invasion of Ethiopia: Background

 In 2006, Ethiopia invaded Somalia to depose the Islamic Courts Union (ICU).
-In the following two years most of the country fell to an Islamist insurgency and Ethiopia withdrew in 2009.
-The invasion and military occupation led to the rise of al-Shabaab, a youth militia within the wider military wing of the ICU, which became an independent faction in early 2007 and began governing territory in 2008.
-In early 2007, an al-Shabaab force led by Aden Ayro launched an incursion into Ethiopia in retaliation for the invasion, but was quickly repelled.
-Al-Shabaab has also had hostile relations with insurgents fighting for independence in the Somali Region.
-During December 2007, an al-Shabaab force in the Somali Regions Degahbur Zone fought with the Ogaden National Liberation Front.
-Instead of eliminating "Jihadist" activity, the invasion led to its rise in Somalia.
-By the time of the ENDF withdrawal in early 2009, al-Shabaab's forces had grown significantly in numbers, swelling from just six hundred to several thousand fighters strong since the invasion began.
+During the following two years most of the country fell to an Islamist insurgency and Ethiopia eventually withdrew in 2009.
+The invasion and military occupation led to the rise of al-Shabaab, a youth militia within the wider armed wing of the ICU, which became an independent actor in early 2007 and then began governing territory in 2008.
+Instead of eliminating "Jihadist" activity, the Ethiopian invasion had led to its rise in Somalia.
+It resulted in increased radicalization within al-Shabaab, coalesced widespread support for it and greatly increased recruitment for the organization.
+By the time of the Ethiopian withdrawal from Somalia in early 2009, the forces of al-Shabaab had grown significantly in numbers, swelling from just six hundred to several thousand fighters strong since the invasion began.

+Al-Shabaab has also voiced support for pan-Somali ideas, describing the Ethiopian–Somali border as "artificial".
+Overall, the group has only been able to organize a few attacks inside Ethiopia.
+In early 2007, a force led by Aden Ayro launched an incursion in retaliation for the invasion, but was repelled.
+Al-Shabaab has also had hostile relations with insurgents fighting for the independence of the Somali Region.
+During December 2007, an al-Shabaab force in the Somali Regions Degahbur Zone fought against the Ogaden National Liberation Front.
+Al-Shabaab leader Ahmed Godane set up the "Ethiopian Front" to organize attacks, but this force failed to make an impact.
+Further attack plans by the groups intelligence wing were also foiled.

 Al-Shabaab later pledged allegiance to al-Qaeda in 2012.
-The group has also voiced support for pan-Somali ideas, describing the Ethiopian-Somali border as "artificial".

-Overall, al-Shabaab has only been able to organize a few attacks inside Ethiopia.
-After Ayro's early 2007 incursion, the group's leader Ahmed Godane set up the "Ethiopian Front" to organize terrorist attacks, but this force failed to make an impact.
-Further attack plans by al-Shabaab's intelligence wing Amniyaat were also foiled.
 In 2014, Ethiopia was formally integrated into the African Union Mission in Somalia.
 Since then, the Ethiopia has maintained an armed presence, deploying both the Ethiopian National Defense Force (ENDF) as well as the Liyu Police.